owlchester/kanka/resources/docs/1.0/journals.md

 <a name="filters"></a>
 ## Filters

-The list of returned journals can be filters.
+The list of returned journals can be filtered.
 The available filters are available here: <a href="/en/helpers/api-filters?type=journal" target="_blank">API filters</a>.

 <a name="journal"></a>